 Tolerances are legally enforceable by the United States Department of Agriculture and Food and Drug Administration.
 Meeting established food safety standards requires strict adherence to the pesticide label.
-It is illegal and unsafe when a grower: exceeds the rate of application on the label; uses a product on a crop that is not on the label; or harvests a crop before the pre-harvest interval on the label.
+It is illegal and unsafe when a grower exceeds the rate of application on the label, uses a product on a crop that is not on the label, or harvests a crop before the pre-harvest interval on the label.
 If the residue exceeds the set tolerance, the crop may not be marketed or sold.
 It is subject to condemnation and seizure by federal or state regulatory agencies.
+For example, EPA issued a Final Rule cancelling all tolerances for chlorpyrifos for all commodities effective February 2022; see section D 3.3.3 Chlorpyrifos for details.